Offensive Material and the Law

 While you may come across a lot of material on the internet that offends you, a small proportion of it is actually illegal.
 Hate material online is recorded by police as a 'hate crime' when a crime defined in law is committed with hate motivation.
-When online material is hate motivated but does not meet the threshold for a criminal offence it is recorded as a 'hate incident'.
+When online material is hate motivated but does not meet the threshold for a criminal offence it may be recorded as a 'Non-crime hate incident'.
 All recording is vital to monitor community cohesion.
 UK laws are written to make sure that people can speak and write, even offensive material, without being prosecuted for their views.
-Parliament has tried to define laws in a way that balances our freedom of expression with the right to be free from hate crime.
+Parliament has tried to define laws in a way that balances our freedom of expression with the right to be protected from hate crime.

 Illegal Hate Content

 In England and Wales it can be an offence to stir up hatred on the grounds of:

 (There is no similar offence relating to disability or transgender)

 The content of a website can also be illegal when it threatens or harasses a person or a group of people.
 If this is posted because of hostility based on race, religion, sexual orientation, disability or transgender then we consider it to be a hate crime.